Chronopotic Information of the Non-Dialogic Part of American Dramatic Text (Based On 20th Century American Plays)

-The investigation was carried out on the bases of 45 dramatic texts created by American authors of the ХХ century.
-The research methods were component data mining, descriptive analytical method and way of linguistic comparison.
-The results showed that the distinctive feature of the American plays of the first half of the ХХ century was the presence of large pieces of text and specific information in spatiotemporal indications in non-dialogic part.
-Furthermore, the results allowed to affirm that during the reading of modern American dramatic texts it might seem that as though authors forgot about original orientation of plays on stage performance.
-Some of the spatiotemporal indications were bound not to be embodied by a stage director and were available only for a reader, who in this aspect was set equal with a reader of a prosaic text.
-As for a viewer, they are highly unlikely to perceive author’s descriptions of the scenery in full informational content and consequently they would face a definite informatory gap.
+The investigation was carried out on the bases of 45 dramatic texts created by American authors of the 20th century.
+The research methods were component data mining, descriptive analytical method and linguistic comparison.
+The results showed that the distinctive feature of the American plays of the first half of the 20th century was the presence of large pieces of text and specific information in spatiotemporal indications in the non-dialogic part.
+Furthermore, the results affirmed that during the reading of modern American dramatic texts it might seem as though the authors forgot about the original orientation of plays for performance on stage.
+Some of the spatiotemporal indications were bound not to be embodied by a stage director and were available only for a reader, who in this aspect was equal to a reader of a prosaic text.
+As for a viewer, they are highly unlikely to perceive the author’s descriptions of the scenery in full informational content and consequently they would face a definite information gap.

 This article is published under the Creative Commons Attribution 4.0 International License.

 ORLOVA, Tatiana.
 Chronopotic Information of the Non-Dialogic Part of American Dramatic Text (Based On 20th Century American Plays).
 Journal of Language and Education, [S.l.], v.
 3, n.
 1, p.
 34-44, mar.
 2017.
 ISSN 2411-7390.
 Available at: <https://jle.hse.ru/article/view/4413>.
 Date accessed: 18 nov.
 2017. doi: https://doi.org/10.17323/2411-7390-2017-3-1-34-44.